diegomanya/diegomanya.github.io/_pages/publications.md

 permalink: /publications/
 ---

+My professional and academic experience includes over 8 years of working in the private sector, multilateral institutions, and academia addressing some of the most pressing environmental issues at a local, regional and national level.

 ## Refereed Journal Articles
 -   Hsu, A., Sheriff, G., Chakraborty, T., & **Manya, D. (2021)**.
 Disproportionate exposure to urban heat island intensity across major US cities.
 Nature communications, 12(1), 1-11.
 -   Hsu, A., Chakraborty, T., Thomas, R., **Manya, D.**, Weinfurter, A., Chin, N. J. W., ... & Feierman, A. (2020).
 Measuring what matters, where it matters: A spatially explicit Urban Environment and Social Inclusion Index for the Sustainable Development Goals.
 Frontiers in Sustainable Cities, 2, 62.